Ananya6/HMC/README.md

 It includes below modules:

-Home page(with offers/discounts and attractive carousal, testimonial and links to all other pages) Login page
+Home page(with offers/discounts and attractive carousal, testimonial and links to all other pages)\n Login page \n
-Cart
+Cart </br>
-Main meal page
+Main meal page </br>
-Customising own mean from scratch
+Customising own mean from scratch </br>
-Order summary page
+Order summary page</br>